walquis/bathroom-reno/thebook/src/waterproofing.md

 ### Getting the Drain Waterproofing Right
-Very important to seal the floor around the drain, all the way over the edge of the drain base, so that water can only go down the drain, even if it gets thru the grout and underneath the tile.
+It's crucial to seal the floor around the drain, all the way over the edge of the drain base, so that water can only go down the drain, even if it gets through the grout and under the tile.
+There is no way it can get to the subfloor.
+If that were to happen, I would have a shower that "failed".

 <img width="30%" src="images/IMG_4248.jpg" >